 Because heat is lost more quickly in water

-than on land, you really need to know the water temperature of your playground.
+than on land (30 times faster), you really need to know the water temperature of your playground.
 Without a wetsuit a water temperature of

 10°C (50°F) can lead to death in one hour, and water temperatures hovering at freezing can lead to death in as little as 15 minutes.
 Water at a temperature of